-Defreitas was found guilty on all six counts against him: conspiring to attack a public transportation system, to destroy a building or other real property by fire or explosive, to attack aircraft and aircraft materials, to destroy or damage international airport facilities and to attack a mass transportation facility, and surveillance of a mass transportation facility.
+DeFreitas and Kadir were charged in 2007 with conspiracy to attack a public transportation system, conspiracy to destroy a building with fire and explosives, conspiracy to attack aircraft and aircraft materials, conspiracy to destroy an international airport and conspiracy to attack a mass transportation facility.
+Kadir was also charged with surveillance of a transportation facility.

-A third defendant, Abdul Nur, pleaded guilty in June to providing material support to terrorists.
+A third defendant, Abdul Nur, pleaded guilty Tuesday to providing material support to terrorists.
 Nur is also from Guyana.

 Prosecutors have said the men tapped into an international network of Muslim extremists to develop the plot and start work toward carrying it out.

-A criminal complaint accused the men of obtaining satellite photos of the airport and using DeFreitas to conduct surveillance and identify potential targets and escape routes.
+A criminal complaint accuses the men of obtaining satellite photos of the airport and using DeFreitas to conduct surveillance and identify potential targets and escape routes.

 An informant secretly taped conversations in which DeFreitas allegedly described the symbolic importance of targeting JFK, the complaint says.

 "Anytime you hit Kennedy, it is the most hurtful thing to the United States," he allegedly said, according to the complaint.
 "If you hit that, this whole country will be in mourning.
 It's like you kill the man twice."